ArpithaPrakash/mission-ready-in-20/README.md

    npm run dev
    ```

 3. **Manual verification:** open the Vite URL (default `http://localhost:8080`), upload a `.pptx`, confirm the progress tracker moves to Step 2, the CONOPS PDF preview appears once LibreOffice finishes, and the AI-generated DRAW populates the right-hand panel (progress advances to Step 3).
+   - **Confidence Score**: Verify the "AI Confidence" banner appears at the top, showing a score (0-100) and a rationale for the assessment.
-Use the Export button to download the generated draft and review it locally.
+   - **Export**: Use the Export button to download the generated draft (XFA PDF) and review it locally.

 ## Outputs